Sujalk31/finproof/README.md

                                         │ yes
                                         ▼
-                              5. AI INVESTIGATION AGENT Groq-hosted LLM interprets the evidence bundle and explains the gap in plain language — but NEVER does the arithmetic itself (Python already computed every number) ▼
+                              5. AI INVESTIGATION AGENT An LLM interprets the evidence bundle and explains the gap in plain language — but NEVER does the arithmetic itself (Python already computed every number) ▼
                               6. CONFIDENCE ENGINE
                      0-100 score per transaction based on how completely